 1. They have deep friendships.

 They may feel overwhelmed or tired at a big, noisy party, but they love spending time and catching up with very close friends.
 They are very good listeners, making close, even lifelong friendships.
 This is one of the great rewards of introversion.

 2. They are great readers and writers.

 Introverts tend to love reading as part of their quiet, alone time.
 And the more they read, the better they write.
 Reading gives them inspiration and a better command of the language, which they can show off in their imaginative and well-thought-out writing.

 Timed writing assignments may not be their forte because they like to have space to carefully reason out an argument before writing it.
-But they have the capacity to write stories with detailed descriptions of the characters, surroundings, and the conflicts.
+But they have the capacity to write stories with detailed descriptions of the characters, surroundings, and conflicts.
 They may agree with what Isaac Asimov, a prolific science fiction writer and author of I, Robot once said, “Writing, to me, is simply thinking through my fingers.”

 3. They are careful and conscientious.

 Sure, sometimes risk-taking pays off, but they see the value of looking before they leap.
 In fact, information takes a long journey through an introvert’s brain than through that of an extrovert.
 Since they tend to hang back and study new situations before jumping right in, they give themselves the chance to make good choices.

 4. They have amazing ideas.

 By giving themselves the time to be quiet and listen to themselves think, they end up having lots of interesting ideas that might not have come to them if they spent all their time in a rowdy group.
 Keep listening to yourself, and keep being thoughtful!

 5. They make a great leader.

 This one may surprise you, but they have incredible leadership qualities!
-Introvert leaders project calmness in times of crisis think before they speak, and they ask great questions.
+Introvert leaders project calmness in times of crisis think before they speak, and ask great questions.
 These are all hallmarks of an effective leader and doer.